 Whether you’re allergic to gluten or simply want to cut it out of your diet, Fresh n’ Lean makes gluten-free meals to accommodate your needs.
 All of our meals are gluten-free!

-In this article, we’ll explain a bit more about what gluten is as well as what types of foods have gluten in them.
+Let’s explain what gluten is and see what foods have gluten in them.

-Gluten is a protein that is found in certain types of grains.
-Gluten is what gives bread and other grain products an elasticity or stretchiness to them.
+Gluten is a protein found in certain types of grains, like wheat, rye, and barley.
+Gluten gives bread and other grain products that elasticity and stretchiness.
 About 47% of wheat flour’s total protein makeup is gluten.
-According to some researchers, the amount of gluten has increased steadily over time thanks to selective breeding.
+According to researchers, the amount of gluten has increased steadily over time thanks to selective breeding.

-There are people with celiac disease, who have a strong gluten allergy, but there are also some who have a minor allergy to gluten who would probably benefit from avoiding gluten.
-The effects of gluten can vary greatly and the intensity of gluten’s effects will depend on the intensity of one’s allergy.
+Besides those with celiac who have a strong gluten allergy, there are some with a minor allergy.
+These people would probably benefit from avoiding gluten as well.
+The effects of gluten will depend on the intensity of the allergy.

-Some of the symptoms of a gluten allergy include:
+Some of the symptoms of a gluten allergy are:

 - Behavioral changes

 - Weight loss